stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 1. Configure security groups in the 'admin' tenant.
 See :ref:`savanna-deployment-label` for the details.
+2. In addition to requirements listed in :ref:`savanna-deployment-label` Platform Tests require the following ports to be open for inbound traffic:
+   50030, 50070, 50060, 50075, 50090.
-2. Get an image with Hadoop for Savanna and register it with Savanna.
+3. Get an image with Hadoop for Savanna and register it with Savanna.

    * First download the following image: